 - Install floor (depending upon whether the floor runs under cabinetry or not).
 Timber floors are best to be polished AFTER the installation of the kitchen to avoid scratching during installation.

-Unfortunately during kitchen renovation, there will be a certain amount of time in which you will not be able to use your current kitchen.
-This can be a frustrating time, unless it is prepared for adequately.
+Unfortunately, during a kitchen renovation, there will be a certain amount of time in which you will not be able to use your current kitchen.
+This can be a frustrating time unless it is prepared for adequately.

-If you frequently prepare meals in your kitchen, a kitchen renovation will pose a number of problems and you will need to setup a temporary kitchen that will at least help you cook an edible meal instead of eating out for every meal, every day of the week.
+If you frequently prepare meals in your kitchen, a kitchen renovation will pose a number of problems and you will need to set up a temporary kitchen that will at least help you cook an edible meal instead of eating out for every meal of the kitchen-less period.
 If not planned for, it can be an expensive and nutritionally questionable period.